Our products

 The base: Catalan sofrito

 Sofrito is the soul of zarzuela.
-A good sofrito needs time: at least 20-25 minutes over medium-low heat.
+A good sofrito needs time: a minimum of 20-25 minutes over medium-low heat.
 There are no shortcuts.

-1. Heat the oil in a wide earthenware or cast-iron casserole over medium heat.
+1. Heat the oil in a wide earthenware or cast-iron pot over medium heat.

-2. Sauté the onion for 10-12 minutes until translucent and just starting to brown.
+2. Sauté the onion for 10-12 minutes until translucent and beginning to brown.
 Do not burn it.

-3. Add the garlic and green bell pepper (if using).
+3. Add the garlic and green pepper (if using).
 Sauté for 3 more minutes.

 4. Add the grated tomato.
-Increase the heat slightly and cook for 10-12 minutes, stirring occasionally, until all the water has evaporated from the tomato and it darkens (this is called "the sofrito is done" when the oil separates from the tomato).
+Slightly increase the heat and cook for 10-12 minutes, stirring occasionally, until all the water has evaporated from the tomato and it darkens (this is called "the sofrito is done" when the oil separates from the tomato).

 5. Add the saffron and bay leaf.
 Stir for 1 minute to release their aroma.

-A good sofrito is dark, concentrated, and smells of caramelized tomato.
-If it's light and watery, it needs more time.
+A good sofrito is dark, concentrated, and smells of tomato caramel.
+If it is light and watery, it needs more time.

 Step-by-step recipe